 NI Holdings premium levels and underwriting results have been, and continue to be, influenced by market conditions.
 Pricing in the property and casualty insurance industry historically has been cyclical.
 During a soft market cycle, price competition is more significant than during a hard market cycle and makes it difficult to attract and retain properly priced business.
 During a hard market cycle, it is more likely that insurers will be able to increase their rates or profit margins.
 A hard market typically has a positive effect on premium growth.
 The markets that NI Holdings serve are diversified, which requires management to regularly monitor the Company's performance and competitive position by line of business and geographic market to schedule appropriate rate actions.
-We believe that the market is in a "firming" phase in response to higher frequency and severity of weather-related events in our markets as well as the rest of the world.
+We believe that the market is generally in a stable phase as different portions of the market respond to higher frequency and severity of weather-related events.